MatthewKennedy/gridtable.css/README.md

 # GridTable.css

-Allows you to build responsive tables using CSS Grid, all while bypassing the quirky table behaviors everybody hates.
+GridTable.css allows you to easily build responsive tables based on CSS Grid, all while bypassing the quirky table behaviors everybody hates.

+## Overview

-- Use `<a href="some/link">` as table cells for better linking.
+- Allows you to set `<a href="some/link">Some Content</a>` as a table cell for better links.
-- Use Rails / Hotwire `<turbo-frame>` tags within tables without problems.
+- Wrap table rows with Rails / Hotwire tags without problems.
+- Uses custom HTML DOM elements to cut down on css class stuffing.

 # Installing

-Add the tiny css file to your project or `yarn add gridtable.css` then import the css.
+Add the tiny css file to your project or `yarn add gridtable.css` then import the css into your project.

 # Usage